Metalware automatically identifies and records defects during each fuzzing run. A defect is defined as either:

 - A Memory Violation: Detected by Havoc’s built-in memory sanitizer.

-Each defect is logged and can be further examined through two key actions: View and Trace.
+Each defect is logged and can be further examined through three key actions: View, Graph and Trace.

 1. Viewing Defects